Table of Contents

 Pattern 1: Expense Report Data to ERP General Ledger

 This is arguably the most common requirement: getting approved expense report data from Concur into the ERP’s general ledger.
+While standard accounting extracts (SAE) files are common, leveraging Concur’s APIs (like the v4.0/expenses/expense-reports

-endpoint) offers more real-time capabilities and flexibility. - Data Mapping: Critical mapping involves translating Concur expense types and cost objects (cost centers, projects) to the ERP’s chart of accounts segments.
-This requires careful design and maintenance, often within the integration middleware.
+endpoint) offers more real-time capabilities and flexibility.
+Critical mapping involves translating Concur expense types and cost objects (cost centers, projects) to the ERP’s chart of accounts segments; this demands careful design and maintenance, often within integration middleware.
+Data often needs transformation.
+For instance, handling different tax treatments or summarizing lines for GL posting requires logic built into the integration layer.
+Furthermore, robust error handling is essential.
+Consider what happens if an employee’s cost center is inactive in the ERP?
+The integration must have solid error detection, logging, and notification processes to prevent posting failures.

 Pattern 2: ERP Master Data Synchronization to Concur